FaisalAshraf44/react-native-message-composer/README.md

-## 08/01/2017 - This project is no longer actively maintained.
+## 08/01/2017 - This project has not been updated recently...
 It will remain here so it can still be used but there will be no further updates or bug fixes.
 It likely needs a new major version for the recent changes in RN 0.40.
 If another user wants to consider taking ownership of the repo then please contact me

 # react-native-message-composer